 - 1 tablespoon reserved bacon grease

-Make the cornbread.
 Preheat the oven to 350 degrees.
 Spray an 8-inch baking pan with cooking spray.
-In a medium bowl, whisk together the cornbread mix, egg, and milk.
+Whisk together the cornbread mix, egg, and milk in a medium bowl.
 Spoon into the prepared dish and bake until golden brown – about 20-25 minutes.
 Remove from the oven and set aside to cool completely.

 When cool, crumble or cut into small ½-inch cubes and spoon into a large mixing bowl.
 Set aside, uncovered, to dry out for at least 4 hours.